harlew-dev/laravel-ai-tokenizer/README.md

 ## Usage

-### Agent tokenization (recommended)

-The recommended approach is to implement `HasTokenization` and add the `Tokenizable` trait directly on your agent class.
-This lets you call `$agent->tokenize(...)` wherever the agent is used, keeping tokenization co-located with the agent.
+Implement `HasTokenization` and add the `Tokenizable` trait directly on your agent class.

 ```php
 use HarlewDev\Tokenizer\Concerns\Tokenizable;